StrongSORT: Make DeepSORT Great Again: Experiments

 \subsection{Limitations}

 StrongSORT and StrongSORT++ still have several limitations.
-The main concern is their relatively low running speed compared with joint trackers and several appearance-free seperate trackers.
-Further research on improving computational efficiency is necessary.
-Moreover, although our method ranks first in metrics IDF1 and HOTA, it has a slightly lower MOTA, which is mainly caused by many missing detections due to the high threshold of the detection score.
+One concern is their relatively low running speed compared to joint trackers and several appearance-free separate trackers.
+This problem is mainly caused by the DeepSORT-like paradigm, which requires an extra detector and appearance model, and the proposed AFLink and GSI are both lightweight algorithms.
+Moreover, although our method performs well on the IDF1 and HOTA metrics, it has a slightly lower MOTA on MOT17 and MOT20, which is mainly caused by many missing detections due to the high threshold of the detection score.
 We believe an elaborate threshold strategy or association algorithm would help.
-As for AFLink, although it performs well in restoring missing associations, it is helpless against false association problems.
-Specifically, AFLink cannot split ID mixed-up trajectories into accurate tracklets.
+For AFLink, although it performs well in restoring missing associations, it is helpless against false association problems.
+Specifically, AFLink cannot split mixed-up ID trajectories into accurate tracklets.
 Future work is needed to develop stronger and more flexible global link strategies.